pp-mo/ncdata/docs/userdocs/getting_started/introduction.rst

     Renaming a :class:`~ncdata.NcDimension` within a :class:`~ncdata.NcData`
     does *not* adjust the variables which reference it, since a variable's :attr:`~ncdata.NcVariable.dimensions` is a simple list of names.
+    But there is a :func:`~ncdata.utils.rename_dimension` utility which does this "right".
     See : :ref:`howto_rename_dimension` , also :func:`ncdata.utils.save_errors`.